jamesyang124/finatra-common-practice/docs/src/main/tut/docs/http-client.md

 ---
 ## Http Client

-The code base already supplied `RichHttpClient`, we can then extend the http clients.
+From the code base we are already supplied `RichHttpClient` helpers, we can extend it to specific http clients for `http` or `https` protocol.

 ```scala
 package object client {